pps-lab/arc/utils/python_utils/README.md

 The package requires that the PYTHONPATH is set to contain the parent folder `utils`.
 The python code in this project expects this to be the case.

+For more documentation, please look into each Python Module.